dhis2/dhis2-docs/src/developer/web-api/tracker.md

 }
 ```

-For significant imports, it might be beneficial for the client to use the asynchronous import to
+For large imports, opting for asynchronous import can be advantageous for clients, as it prevents
-avoid waiting too long for a response.
+prolonged waiting periods for a response.

 ### Payload